Why You Should Take a Modular Approach to PCB Design for Internet of Things Applications

 The Internet of Things!

-Design - What do a WiFi toothbrush and a WiFi chair have in ?
+Design - What do a WiFi toothbrush and a WiFi chair have in common?
 Yes, they are both useless, but that’s not what I was going for.
 They both use similar components, maybe WiFi, RFID, etc. Most IoT things will include fairly predictable features that use predictable components.
-So, instead of designing a PCB for a toothbrush, and then a PCB for a chair, make one that does both.
-Then you’ll have supplied two bad ideas with a single board.
+So, instead of designing a PCB module for a toothbrush, and then a PCB module for a chair, make one that does both.
+Then you’ll have supplied two bad embodiments with a single board.

 Tailoring - So, what if your customer now wants to make a WiFi shoe?
 It will probably have similar functionality to the WiFi chair, but different structural requirements.
 Well, I’m sorry, but you’ll have to make some alterations so your basic board will work.
 However, it’s often easier to change an existing board than to make an entirely new one.